joeyyy688/joeyyy688/README.md

 ### Hi there 👋, My name is Joseph
-#### I'm a Creative Mobile Engineer 📱 who's passionate about building software's and making open-source projects available and accessible to elevate and help the community.
+#### I'm a Creative Mobile Engineer 📱 who's passion is about building software's and making open-source projects available and accessible to elevate and help the community.
 I currently design and build Mobile Applications with Flutter 💙.
 I'm also actively learning Swift and Swift UI and experimenting with other Frameworks and Languages

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=joeyyy688)